geiru/nodepod-app/README.md

 ## With weinre

-### start weinre

-`weinre --boundHost WEINRE_HOST --httPort WEINRE_PORT`
+Make sure weinre is in your path.

 ### start nodepod
-go to nodepod directory and type `node app --host NODEPOD_HOST --port NODEPOD_PORT --weinre_host WEINRE_HOST --weinre_port WEINRE_PORT`
+Go to nodepod directory and type `node app --host NODEPOD_HOST --port NODEPOD_PORT --weinre_host WEINRE_HOST --weinre_port WEINRE_PORT`
+If NODEPOD_HOST is the same as WEINRE_HOST (which usually should be the case), you can omit the option --weinre_host WEINRE_HOST.
+Just type
+`node app --host NODEPOD_HOST --port NODEPOD_PORT --weinre_port WEINRE_PORT`

-you should see something like
+You should see something like
 ```
 info  - socket.io started
 Server running on NODEPOD_HOST:NODEPOD_PORT
+Trying to start weinre on WEINRE_HOST:WEINRE_PORT
 ```

 ## Without weinre

 ### start nodepod
-go to nodepod directory and type `node app --host NODEPOD_HOST --port NODEPOD_PORT`
+Go to nodepod directory and type `node app --host NODEPOD_HOST --port NODEPOD_PORT`

-you should see something like
+You should see something like
 ```
 info  - socket.io started
 Server running on NODEPOD_HOST:NODEPOD_PORT